DigimonFrankie/Coursera/README.md

 # Coursera
 This folder contains course materials from Coursera, including notes and assignments questions.

-The codes are for learning purposes.
+The code are for learning purposes.

+Coursera has the Copyrights to these assignment's design and questions.